LVINAYTEJA/vinayteja.github.io/MY-blogs/Python/introduction-to-python.md

-# Getting Started with Python - A Beginner's Guide.
+# Python - A Beginner's Guide.

 Welcome to the world of Python!
 Whether you're starting your coding journey or exploring a new programming language, Python is an excellent choice.
 It’s simple, versatile, and widely used in various fields, from "Web Development" to "Artificial Intelligence".
 This post will give you a solid starting point with Python basics, helping you take your first steps.